 Guided Christmas Markets in Berlin Tours

-Learn more about the city of Berlin and its many historical landmarks whilst taking in the Christmas market spirit!
-Here are some awesome guided Christmas market tours you should not miss in Berlin:
+Learn more about the German capital and its many historical landmarks whilst taking in the festive spirit!
+Here are some awesome guided tours you should not miss in Berlin during December:

 1. Alexanderplatz Christmas Market

-Where: On Alexanderplatz square just outside Alexanderplatz U-bahn station
+Where: On Alexanderplatz (just outside Alexanderplatz U-bahn station)

 Admission fee: Free entrance

 Anyone who has visited Berlin will most likely have visited Alexanderplatz.
-Not only is it one of Berlin’s main public squares and a major transport hub, but it also features one of the city’s iconic landmark buildings, the Berliner Fernsehturm or TV Tower.
+Not only is it one of city’s main public squares and a major transport hub.
+But it also features one of the city’s iconic landmark buildings, the Berliner Fernsehturm or TV Tower.

-Over the Christmas period, the square is completely transformed into a huge festive market located just outside the Alexanderplatz U-bahn station.
-This Christmas market is probably the busiest one we’ve been to.
+Over the Xmas period, the square is completely transformed into a huge festive market located just outside the Alexanderplatz U-bahn station.
+This market is probably the busiest one in the city.

 From this market you can enjoy the view of the TV Tower in the backdrop or harness your inner child and take a ride on the merry-go-round.

-It’s also a great choice if you need to do some last minute Christmas shopping.
+It’s also a great market to visit if you need to do some last minute Christmas shopping.
 Looking for a one-stop-shop?
 Then check out Galeria Kaufhof Berlin which is just a hop and a skip away.

 You can’t get more central than staying near Alexanderplatz in Berlin.
-This is the perfect location to stay for night owls that want to enjoy Berlin’s bustling vibes 24/7.
+This is the perfect location to stay for night owls that want to enjoy the city’s bustling vibes 24/7.

 Looking for more options?
 Compare prices on Booking.com or read hotel reviews on TripAdvisor.

 Bonus Tip: Want to go up the Berlin TV Tower and see the city from above?
-Skip the queue and buy your Berlin TV Tower tickets online.
+Skip the queue and buy your tickets online.

 2. Berliner Weihnachtszeit Christmas Market at Rotes Rathaus